-#GlobalEdSsChat Tweet and Talk is a short 20 minute conversation about a chosen topic between a panel of students, student guest panelists, and an expert using YouTube Live.
+#GlobalEdSsChat Tweet and Talk is a short 20-30 minute conversation about a chosen topic between our #GlobalEdSsChat student panel, student guest panelists, and an expert.
+The conversation is hosted on Streamyard and live streamed to Youtube.
 The Tweet and Talk is intended to inspire and provoke discussion within a larger K-12 student community on Twitter.
 Each month the Tweet and Talk is recorded and posted on the GlobalEdSsChat website.
 If you aren’t able to attend the Tweet and Talk, we recommend using the recording as a provocation before participating in the K-12 Slow Chat.

 STEP 1: 15 Minutes Before #GlobalEdSsChat Tweet and Talk Begins

 - Review the #GlobalEdSsChat questions with your students